AnjulGupta12/DSA/README.md

 # DSA
-DSA (Data Structure and Algorithm) This repository is only for practice students can go through the list(question) in readme file(with the title of leetcode and geek_for_geek question) and Answers and also available accordingly.
-It is been recommended to try each and every question by yourself first even after trial of 25 min if you are unable to solve it then only go for answers.
-</br></br>
-First go through CHEATSHEET then QUESTION.
-</br>FUNCTIONS TABLE are only for help purpose BUT IT IS OF ALMOST NO USE.
+DSA (Data Structure and Algorithm) This repository is only for practice

 Whole DSA is divided in these subtopics:
 - Vector